Zippland/LifeSync-AI/README_EN.md

 This project is under the [Apache License](LICENSE).

 ## Contact
-If you have any questions, please contact us at [email](mailto:zihan.jian@outlook.com).
+If you have any questions, please contact me at [email](mailto:zihan.jian@outlook.com).